Fair Transit Stop Placement: A Clustering Perspective and Beyond

 If the rates of growth are close to equal ($\lambda$ close to 1), the algorithm is closer to \GCT since as the distance radius will likely dominate stop selection.
 On the other hand, as $\lambda$ approaches 0, the distance radius grows much slower than the cost radius, and the algorithm moreso mimics the behavior of ECA.

 We remark that the $0$-hybrid algorithm is not equivalent to ECA.
-To see this, when $\lambda = 0$, note that when given instances where $\frac{2n}{k}$ endpoints are located at the same position, the $0$-hybrid algorithm will deactivate these endpoints immediately, as they are already within distance radius zero.
+To see this, when $\lambda = 0$, note that when given instances where $2n/k$ endpoints are located at the same position, the $0$-hybrid algorithm will deactivate these endpoints immediately, as they are already within distance radius zero.
 In contrast, this location is not guaranteed to be selected by ECA when no pair of stops with $0$ cost exists.

 In the remainder of this section, we will show that the $\lambda$-Hybrid algorithm offers a way of smoothly navigating the tradeoff between JR and core created by ECA and \GCT.
 Specifically, we show that $\lambda$-Hybrid satisfies